Ariantoly/Frawlhalla/README.md

 # Frawlhalla
-Front-End of Frawlhalla Website (Human Computer and Interaction Assignment)
+Front-End of Frawlhalla Website (Human Computer and Interaction Project)

 This is an assignment of Human Computer and Interaction Lab Class.